Cherry Eye in Bulldogs and French Bulldogs

 Dr. Kraemer’s V4B Cherry Eye in Bulldogs and French Bulldogs MAINTENANCE :

-Cherry Eye in Bulldogs and French Bulldog puppies can often be massaged back in to place.
+Cherry Eye in Bulldogs and French Bulldog Puppies can often be massaged back into place.
 In contrast to most eye problems, the cherry eye in bulldogs in its mild form is usually a non-emergency.
-Nevertheless, seek veterinary advice for your bulldog puppy cherry eye as soon as you can, especially if it’s getting worse and/or with any signs of discomfort.
+Nevertheless, seek veterinary advice for your bulldog puppy cherry eye as soon as you can, especially if you can massage it back under the lid if it’s getting worse and/or with any signs of discomfort.

 Dr. Kraemer’s V4B Cherry Eye in Bulldogs and French Bulldogs RULE OF THUMB :